Zendro-dev/Zendro-dev.github.io/dataModels.md

 3. hasMany
 4. belongsToMany

 For all type of association, except for association of type 4 (belongsToMany), the necessary arguments would be:

 name | Type | Description
 ------- | ------- | --------------
-*type* | String | Type of association (one of the six described above).
+*type* | String | Type of association (like belongsTo, etc.)
+*target* | String | Name of model to which the current model will be associated with.
+*targetKey* | String | A unique identifier of the association for the case where there appear more than one association with the same model.
-*target* | String | Name of model to which the current model will be associated with *targetKey* | String | Key to identify the field in the target *targetStorageType* | String | Type of storage where the target model is stored.
-So far can be one of __sql__ or __Webservice__
+*targetStorageType* | String | Type of storage where the target model is stored.
+So far can be one of __sql__ or __Webservice__.
-*label* | String | Name of the column in the target model to be used as a display name in the GUI *sublabel* | String | Optional name of the column in the target model to be used as a sub-label in the GUI
+*label* | String | Name of the column in the target model to be used as a display name in the GUI.
+*sublabel* | String | Optional name of the column in the target model to be used as a sub-label in the GUI.

-When the association is of the type 4, it's necessary to describe a couple of two extra arguments given that the association is made with a cross table.
-The extra two arguments will be:
+When association is of type 4, it's necessary to describe two extra arguments given that the association is made with a cross table.
+These arguments are:

 name | Type | Description
 ------- | ------- | --------------